francescacollu/francescacollu.github.io/public/content/ItalianParliamentGap/age/age_step1.md

-Firstly, it is worth noting that the minimum age to stand for election in the two houses of Parliament differs.
-For the Chamber of Deputies, candidates must be at least 25 years old, whereas for the Senate, the minimum age is 40.
+Italy sets some of Europe's highest barriers to political office.
+Candidates need to be at least 25 to run for the Chamber of Deputies, 40 for the Senate.

-Therefore, it is not surprising that there are no MPs younger than 26.
+The result?
+Zero MPs under 26.